adamgrharvey/armory-frontend/README.md

    npm install
    npm run start
    ```
+3. Change `.env.example` to `.env`, and get your own Blizzard and WarcraftLogs API keys and fill them in the `.env` file.

-3. In a separate directory, Clone the BACKEND repo
+4. In a separate directory, Clone the backend repo
    ```sh
    git clone https://github.com/adamgrharvey/Armory-backend
    ```
-4. Change into `Armory` directory and install Gems
+5. Change into `Armory` directory and install Gems.
+This requires Ruby 3.11.
    ```sh
     cd Armory
     bundle install
    ```
-5. Create database and start server
+6. Create database and start server.
+This includes seed data for statistics/achievements, but not any characters.
    ```sh
      rails db:setup
      rails server
    ```
-6. Open `localhost:3001` in your browser
+7. Open `localhost:3001` in your browser

-7. _Optional_: Install the ClassicArmory WoW Addon [https://github.com/adamgrharvey/ClassicArmory] to export your character data, and submit it to the site!
+8. Install the ClassicArmory WoW Addon [https://github.com/adamgrharvey/ClassicArmory] to export your character data.
+When in-game on Classic Wow: WotLK, type `/armory`.
+Copy the string on screen, and paste it on the submission page on the app.

+The app should scan, upload, and redirect to the character page!

+If you have any issues, please let me know!
+I'd love to help you get this working!

 ## Contributing